 - uneven skin tone

-Your doctor will determine the type of laser — ablative or nonablative — depending on your needs.
-An ablative treatment removes the outer layers of the skin, while nonablative laser treatment stimulates collagen production beneath the skin’s surface without removing the top layer.
+A doctor will determine the type of laser — ablative or nonablative — depending on your needs.
+An ablative treatment removes the outer layers of the skin.
+In contrast, a nonablative laser treatment stimulates collagen production beneath the skin’s surface without removing the top layer.

-It may take several treatment sessions, but results typically last for several years.
+It may take several treatment sessions, but results typically last for several years, according to the American Society of Plastic Surgeons.
 Laser skin resurfacing can cost anywhere between $1,600 and $2,600.

 Healing typically takes several days, and the most common side effects include: